This is my whole approach to teaching, this is my whole methodology. The methodology for exponential growth.

 This is my methodology.
 Finding mistakes.

 The first mistake you need to get is that mistakes are good… they are the shortcut to what you want, really.
-Instead of them being thorns in your side, something to avoid.
+Instead of them being thorns in your side, instead of them being something to avoid.

-You can try doing this on your own, or you can join one of my beginners’ coaching programs, the Happiness or the Playground
+You can try doing this on your own, or you can join one of my coaching program the Playground.

-- The method Japan learned from Deming, the small steps improvement method was all based on mistakes, and caused Japan to be a leader in industry, in spite of it being destroyed in WW2.
-Since they have become more like Americans, and are now losing their leading edge… I think, though I am not following the news at all… it’s just a feeling.
+- The method Japan learned from Deming, the small steps improvement method was all based on mistakes, and caused Japan to be a leader in industry, in spite of it being destroyed in WW2 by the Allied Forces.
+Since their rebuilding Japan has become more like Americans, and are now losing their leading edge…